eylonmiz22/AddressBook/AddressBook/Readme.txt

-The application organizes a book of addresses by java design patterns.
+The application organizes a book of addresses using java design patterns.